neilwiborg/NeilBot/README.md

 This project is a bot for Discord that includes functionality that I find entertaining.

+#### /photo_uwb

+This slash command downloads a photograph of the UW Bothell campus at the current time.

 #### /lc_thread `<problem>`

 This slash command searches the current channel for leetcode threads that contain `<problem>` in the thread name.